What Can Happen to the Pelvic Floor:

 - Results often in the same day

-FDA cleared, and according to studies, this chair can help tighten the pelvic floor muscles and stimulate circulation so that incontinence can be reduced or even completely gone.
+FDA cleared, and according to studies, this chair can help tighten the pelvic floor muscles and stimulate circulation.
+Therefore, incontinence can be reduced or even completely gone.
 However, each client will have different results depending on what the issues are and how severe they are.

-After a series of at least 6 sessions is required to get the best results, following that, our staff can go over the sessions to see if there is more needed for the results you are trying to get.
-Secondly, more treatments that are purchased can be used for maintaining in the future.
+After a series of at least 6 sessions is required to get the best results.
+Our staff can go over the sessions to see if there is more needed for the results you are trying to get.
+Additional treatments that are purchased can be used for maintaining in the future.